 - Optimizing the traveler search experience to boost visibility

-- How to use the room differentiation tool to generate more high-value bookings
+- Using the room/unit differentiation tool to generate more high-value bookings

 - Updating your swimming pool facility details